JoonasSa/regex/docs/usage.md

 ## How to use the program

 The program is used for trying to match an inputs with some regex.
-The program uses Java like regexes.
+The program uses Java like _anchored_ regexes.
 If you do not know how these kinds of regexes work you can read about them following links: [Java docs](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html), [Java Tutorials](https://docs.oracle.com/javase/tutorial/essential/regex/pre_char_classes.html) and [Regeone](https://regexone.com/).
 Note that this program doesn't support all of the operations defined in the linked pages.
 The repository contains a jar file which can be ran from the terminal.
 It can be given multiple arguments such as the regex and input.